 The Brooklyn International High School Digital Poetry Machine is an interdisciplinary project that combines Physics, English, electronics, and programming.
 Magnetic lasercut words create poems that are posted to Twitter with the press of a button.
 Students learned basic woodworking, circuitry, the Python programming language, and how to interface Arduino microcontrollers with the Twitter API.
 While utilizing these skills, they also developed their familiarity with the English language by analyzing poetry, as well as their understanding of magnetism and circuitry.

 Fourth grade students at Brooklyn School of Inquiry researched the Battle of Brooklyn.
 Based on their research, they created a topographical strategy table, complete with moveable soldiers that they designed and lasercut.
 In addition, they created secret envelope books containing "letters home," written from the perspective of historical figures.
 Using all the things they made, the students reenacted the Battle of Brooklyn in a stop motion animation!

 The Funktions Visualizer, created with students at Fannie Lou Hamer Freedom High School, displays algebraic functions using light-boxes as "pixels."
 Students each built a pixel.
 These were combined and programmed to become a large-scale graphing calculator.
 Students played "Guess the Function" challenge games to engage directly and physically with mathematic concepts.

 Beam School Partnerships

-FabLab Schools Brooklyn International High School (2016) • Nelson Mandela High School for Social Justice • West Brooklyn Community High School • South Brooklyn Community High School • Carroll Gardens School for Innovation (M.S.442) • City Polytechnic High School of Engineering, Architecture and Technology
+FabLab Schools Brooklyn International High School (2016) • Nelson Mandela High School for Social Justice • West Brooklyn Community High School • South Brooklyn Community High School • M.S.442

-Fannie Lou Hamer Freedom High School • Bronx Academy for Software Engineering • Bronx International High School
+Fannie Lou Hamer Freedom High School • Bronx International High School • South Bronx International Middle School